peeradonmoke2002/FRA502_HW_6703/README.md

 ### Gradient and Hessian Calculation
 To implement Newton's Method, we need to calculate the gradient and Hessian matrix of the Rastrigin function.

-Base from objective function of restrigin function:
+Based on the objective function of the Rastrigin function:
 $$f(x) = 10d + \sum_{i=1}^{d} (x_i^2 - 10\cos(2\pi x_i))$$
 We need to find the gradient and hessian matrix of the function.